Measurement of the Cross Section for $e^{+}e^{-}\to$ hadrons at Energies from 2.2324 to 3.6710 GeV

-Figure~\ref{rvalueplot} shows the $R$ values obtained in this analysis, together with the previous measurements~\cite{RvalueGamma2,RvalueMarkI,RvaluePluto,slac4160,R2000,R2002,R2004,R2006A,R2006B,R_KEDR,R_KEDR2,R_KEDR3}.
+Figure~\ref{rvalueplot} shows the $R$ value obtained in this analysis, together with previous measurements~\cite{RvalueGamma2,RvalueMarkI,RvaluePluto,slac4160,R2000,R2002,R2004,R2006A,R2006B,R_KEDR,R_KEDR2,R_KEDR3}.
 A theoretical expectation of $R$ obtained by combining the perturbative QCD prediction~\cite{qcdsumrule} and the contributions from involved narrow resonances is also illustrated with the dashed curve in Fig.~\ref{rvalueplot}.
-The $R$ values from BESIII have an accuracy of better than 2.6\% below $3.1~\gev$ and 3.0\% above, and the average $R$ value in the c.m.~energy range $3.4\sim3.6~\gev$ obtained by BESIII differs from the corresponding theoretical expectation by 2.7 standard deviations (accounting for 100\% correlated systematics from the last four of the seven contributions in Table~\ref{rvaluesys}).
-Further precision measurements are desired and will help to improve the accuracy of the SM predictions of $\alfmz$ as well as the muon magnetic anomaly, and to verify the QCD sum rules at lower energies~\cite{qcdsumrule}.
+The $R$ values from BESIII have an accuracy of better than 2.6\% below $3.1~\gev$ and 3.0\% above.
+The average $R$ value in the c.m.~energy range $3.4\sim3.6~\gev$ obtained by BESIII is larger than the corresponding KEDR result and theoretical expectation by 1.9 and 2.7 standard deviations (accounting for 100\% correlated systematics from the last four of the seven contributions in Table~\ref{rvaluesys}), respectively.
+Further precision measurements are desired and will help to improve the accuracy of the SM predictions of $\alfmz$, as well as the muon magnetic anomaly, and to verify the QCD sum rules at lower energies~\cite{qcdsumrule}.